JamesWoolfenden/pike/SECURITY.md

 ## Supported Versions

-Im only supporting the latest version, and required changes will be releases ASAP.
+I'm only supporting the latest version, and required changes will be releases ASAP.

 ## Reporting a Vulnerability